 The main contributions of this paper are as follows:

 \begin{itemize} \item We emphasize practical challenges of on-device FSCIL, where both training and inference are performed on resource-constrained devices using energy-efficient, hardware-friendly SNNs, contrasting with ANN-based FSCIL that depends on large-scale server models. \item We propose a sparsity-aware FSCIL method, called SAFA-SNN, with three key features.
-First, incorporating spikes for prediction, we propose the Sparsity-Aware Dynamic SNN.
-Then, to prevent the non-differentiable spikes in back propagation, we adopt zeroth-order optimization within neuronal dynamics.
-Finally, we enhance the discriminability of prototypes by subspace projection in incremental inference.
-To the best of our knowledge, this is the first SNN-based solution towards general on-device FSCIL. \item To prove the effectiveness of our proposed SAFA-SNN for on-device FSCIL, we implement SAFA-SNN on realistic devices (i.e., Jetson Orin AGX), and evaluate on five datasets (CIFAR100, MiniImageNet, CIFAR-10-DVS, DVS128gesture, and N-Caltech101), and various models (Spiking VGG, Spiking Resnet, and Spikingformer), demonstrating SAFA-SNN achieves excellent performance and notable sparsity advantages.
-We further compare the actual on-device energy consumption, demonstrating our efficiency advantage.
+First, incorporating spikes for prediction, we propose the Sparsity-Aware dynamics for SNN.
+Then, to solve the problem of non-differentiable spikes in back propagation, we adopt zeroth-order optimization within neuronal dynamics.
+Finally, we enhance the discriminability of prototypes by subspace projection in incremental learning.
+To the best of our knowledge, this is the first SNN-based solution towards general on-device FSCIL. \item To prove the effectiveness of our proposed SAFA-SNN for on-device FSCIL, we implement SAFA-SNN on realistic devices (i.e., Jetson Orin AGX), and evaluate on five datasets (CIFAR-100, MiniImageNet, CIFAR10-DVS, DVS128 Gesture, and N-Caltech101), and various models (Spiking VGG, Spiking ResNet, and Spikingformer), demonstrating that SAFA-SNN achieves excellent performance and notable sparsity advantages.
+We further evaluate the actual on-device energy consumption, demonstrating our efficiency advantage.

 \end{itemize}